GhostPrefix/GhostPrefix/README.md

 **GhostPrefix** currently only supports two Hugging Face datasets, `librispeech_asr` and `facebook/multilingual_librispeech`.
 To use the latter, `name` can be set to one of the languages included in MLS (`german`, `dutch`, etc.).
 To use a different dataset, you may have to edit the code to support it.

-Additionally, while we use MSE loss on hidden states for our untargeted attack mode, we use a also implement a traditional untargeted attack that uses a token-level loss.
+Additionally, while we use MSE loss on hidden states for our untargeted attack mode, we also implement a traditional untargeted attack that uses a token-level loss.
 To use it, change `attack: !!python/name:attacks.UntargetedAttack` to `attack: !!python/name:attacks.TraditionalUntargetedAttack` in `configs/untargeted.yaml`.

 ---